Transfer Money to Australia with OFX

 Pro-tip: If you’re here on a working holiday or planning to go back, why not add some stopovers on your way back home and see a little more of the world?

-Those looking to cash in on cheaper flights can take advantage of off-peak season, which occurs from September to November and April to June.
+Those looking to cash in on cheaper flights can take advantage of the off-peak season, which occurs from September to November and April to June.
 It’s also advised that if you’re planning to return to the UK, to book your return flight at the same time to save on costs as; a) return flights are usually cheaper than single flights and b) flights between the UK and Australia generally cost more when purchased from Australia.

 Of course, if you do see a sale flight that’s too good to resist, you may want to jump on it while it’s available.
 (So long as you’ve received your visa, naturally.)